Anjinishxrmaa/Sales-Data-Analysis-Coffee-Shop-/README.md

 <h2>💻 Tools Used</h2>
-Microsoft Excel: Data analysis and dashboard creation Pivot Tables and Charts: For dynamic, interactive visualizations Conditional Formatting: Highlight key data trends
+<P>Microsoft Excel: Data analysis and dashboard creation</P>
+<p>Pivot Tables and Charts: For dynamic, interactive visualizations</p>
+<p>Conditional Formatting: Highlight key data trends</p>

 <h2>🚀 Key Skills Demonstrated</h2>
-Data Analysis: Identifying trends and patterns in sales and footfall Data Visualization: Creating an interactive, professional dashboard Business Insights: Translating raw data into actionable insights
+<p>Data Analysis: Identifying trends and patterns in sales and footfall</p>
+<p>Data Visualization: Creating an interactive, professional dashboard</p>
+<p>Business Insights: Translating raw data into actionable insights</p>

 <h2>🌟 Next Steps</h2>
-🔹 Automate data updates for real-time insights
+<p>🔹 Automate data updates for real-time insights</p>
-🔹 Expand the dashboard to include predictive analytics for sales forecasting 🔹 Integrate the project with other tools like Power BI for advanced features
+<p>🔹 Expand the dashboard to include predictive analytics for sales forecasting</p>
+<p>🔹 Integrate the project with other tools like Power BI for advanced features</p>

 <h2>🤝 Contributing</h2>
 This is a personal project, but feedback and suggestions are welcome!
 Feel free to fork the repository or share your thoughts.

 <h2>📧 Contact</h2>
 Have questions or want to collaborate?
 Reach out via:
 LinkedIn Profile- www.linkedin.com/in/anjinisharma
 Email: anjini2101@gmail.com